Hilbert modular Eisenstein congruences of local origin: Introduction

 The special case $G = \text{GSp}_4$ corresponds to various congruences for Siegel modular forms.
 For example, in this case the conjectures imply congruences predicted by Harder in \cite{harder}.
 The relevant $L$-functions in this case are those attached to classical modular eigenforms.
 It is expected that proving such congruences should provide key insights into higher rank cases of the Bloch-Kato Conjecture.

-In this paper we fix an arbitrary totally real field $F$ and explore the existence of Eisenstein congruences in the case $G = \text{Res}_{F/\mathbb{Q}}(\text{GL}_2)$, i.e.\ congruences between Hilbert cusp forms and Hilbert Eisenstein series.
+In this paper we fix an arbitrary totally real field $F$ with ring of integers $\mathcal{O}$ and explore the existence of Eisenstein congruences in the case $G = \text{Res}_{F/\mathbb{Q}}(\text{GL}_2)$, i.e.\ congruences between Hilbert cusp forms and Hilbert Eisenstein series.
 The moduli are now explained by special values of Hecke $L$-functions attached to Hecke characters of $F$, as well as their Euler factors.
 Less results are known in this direction, due to the more complicated nature of the Hilbert modular varieties involved (e.g. the underlying structure of the cusps).
 The existence of Eisenstein congruences for parallel weight $\textbf{k} = 2$ Hilbert cuspforms is provided by the paper of Martin \cite{martin}, but the higher parallel weight case seems to be less well studied.
 Even calculating the constant terms of the associated Eisenstein series requires much more work than in the classical case.
 In Section $3$ we are able to give explicit formulae for constant terms of certain Hilbert Eisenstein series at arbitrary cusps, generalizing computations of Ozawa \cite{ozawa}.
 These formulae immediately reveal the desired connection with special values of Hecke $L$-functions and their Euler factors.

-After reviewing the geometric language of Hilbert modular forms in Section $4$, we show in Section $5$ that our constant term formulae imply the existence of Eisenstein congruences for certain Hilbert eigenforms.
-In particular, we prove the following results (see the beginning of Section $2$ for notation). \begin{thm}
+After reviewing the geometric language of Hilbert modular forms in Section $4$, we show in Section $5$ that our constant term formulae imply the existence of Eisenstein congruences for certain Hilbert eigenforms (see Theorem \ref{thm:existence}).
+Since the statement of this general result requires a significant amount of notation, we give the special case of narrow class number one and prime level as a taster.